F-said/march-madness-predict/index.markdown

 Using this non "data-driven" solution I hope to ask:

-- Is it just as bad to guess (or use intuition) than use biased data or a poorly-understood model?
+- Is it just as bad to guess (or forgo data when making predictions) than use biased data or a poorly-understood model?

 - Is a domain worth modeling when the data does not capture events that could potentially hinder or benefit a team's performance?
     - For example, ranking data might include how often players make points on the free-throw line, but what about the referee decisions that causes players to get on the free throw line?
 Or even, how many consecutive days were athletes not able to practice due to COVID-19?